 The Comox Valley Regional District (CVRD), in conjunction with Island Health, has issued a boil water notice effective immediately.

 All users of the Comox Valley water system are instructed to boil their drinking water for one minute at a rolling boil.
 Those areas affected by this boil water notice are the City of Courtenay, the Town of Comox, and the Comox Valley, Arden, Marsden/Camco, Greaves Crescent, and England Road water local service areas.
-This boil water notice does not affect residents in the Village of Cumberland, Royston or those connected to the Black Creek-Oyster Bay water supply system.
+(Please note: this boil water notice does not affect residents in the Village of Cumberland, Royston or those connected to the Black Creek-Oyster Bay water supply system).

 The Comox Valley Regional District is a federation of three electoral areas and three municipalities providing sustainable services for residents and visitors to the area.
 The members of the regional district work collaboratively on services for the benefit of the diverse urban and rural areas of the Comox Valley.

 Mike Herschmiller, Manager Water Services